Cheney defiant after House GOP vote, says she'll do 'everything I can' to keep Trump from Oval Office

 But as Republicans in general, including many who voted to impeach Trump, have attempted to put the Jan.
 6 attack on the Capitol and Trump's false claims that the presidential election was stolen in the rearview mirror, Cheney continued to harp on the issue.

 "We must go forward based on truth.
-We cannot both embrace the big lie and embrace the Constitution," she said Wednesday.
+We cannot both embrace the big lie and embrace the Constitution," she said after the vote Wednesday.
 "The nation needs a party that is based upon fundamental principles of conservatism.
 And I am committed and dedicated to ensuring that that's how this party goes forward and I plan to lead the fight to do that."

 Cheney added: "We've got to get back to a place where we are a party that can fight for conservative principles that can fight for substance.
 We cannot be dragged backward by the very dangerous lies of a former president."